VA Disability Glossary – Key Terms Every Veteran Should Know

 Note:

-Board appeal decisions may take several months to over a year, depending on the review lane selected
+Board appeal decisions may take at least a year, but typically a few years, depending on the review lane selected.

 -